-- Garry Johnson, Head teacher

-- Helen Halliday, Deputy Head teacher
+- Garry Johnson, Head teacher - Helen Halliday, Deputy Head teacher

-- Michael Robinson, Senior Learning Mentor

 School is committed to Safeguarding and Promoting the Welfare of all of its pupils.
 Each pupil's welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs and Disabilities (ref.
 KCSIE para 126), those living in adverse circumstances.
 We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.
+Gladstone Road Primary School Inclusion Team and Leadership Team work together, with all staff to promote the welfare and safeguarding of all children within the setting.